Comunitea/external_ecommerce_modules/seo_base/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module contains several modules for different optimizations on the website.
+This module contains several improves for different optimizations on the website.

 It is compatible with the multi-website.